adobe/spectrum-web-components/packages/date-time-picker/README.md

 -   Enable "receives-focus" when calendar is navigable via keyboard
 -   Review border applied to `<sp-picker-button>` when field is invalid
--   Review field styles when using large scale
 -   Complete documentation
 -   Add/Review unit tests